-To make sure your needs can be met, request your room reservation as soon as possible.
-It is strongly recommended that space for all public events be requested at least one month prior to your desired event date.
-Please also read through the room usage policy for important guidelines and double check the GSD Public Lecture Series schedule and significant dates on the Academic Calendar to make sure your proposed event does not conflict.
+To make sure your needs can be met, request your reservation for the GSD Virtual Event Space as soon as possible.
+It is strongly recommended that requests are submitted at least one month prior to your desired event date.
+Before submitting a request, please double check the GSD Public Lecture Series schedule and significant dates on the Academic Calendar to make sure your proposed event does not conflict.

 To Plan A Public Event—Five Steps